mtoebes/MTGuildTracker/README.md

 1. Exit World of Warcraft completely.
 2. In a file browser, navigate to your "World of Warcraft" directory.
 3. Navigate to your account's saved variable directory (WTF/Account/<account_name>/SavedVariables/).
-4. Place the "MemeTracker.lua" file here.
-Overwrite any existing versions of the addon.
+4. Place the "MemeTracker.lua" file found in the "SavedVariables" folder here.
+Overwrite any existing versions of the file.
-5. To keep this information up to date, you will need to re-save the latest version of the file found the add-ons discord channel prior to each raid.
+5. To keep this information up to date, you will need to re-save the latest version of the file found the add-ons discord channel (or this github page) prior to each raid.

 Base Commands:
 Open MemeTracker:	/mt
 Print help:  		/mt help

 Loot Council (Officer) only commands:
-Start session:   	/mt start [item link]
+Start session:   	/mt start [item link] <optional # of votes_needed (defaults to 5)>
-End session:   		/mt end")
+End session:   		/mt end
 Cancel session: 	/mt cancel

 Loot Session Process: